laravel/docs/authentication.md

         // Authentication was successful...
     }

-For more complex conditions, like asserting a relation existence, you may also pass a callback to change the underlying query to execute.
+For complex query conditions, you may provide a closure in your array of credentials.
+This closure will be invoked with the query instance, allowing you to customize the query based on your application's needs:

     if (Auth::attempt([
         'email' => $email,